 - Remain mindful of your child’s stress or worry

 - Monitor how much time your child is spending online

 - Keep your child social, setting rules around their social media interactions

 Additional resources are available on the School Counselor webpage.

 Commitment and Collaboration

-St. John School is committed to providing students an excellent Catholic education, whether it is through in-person / in-class teaching or distance learning.
-Parent support and collaboration in the DLP are fundamental to the success of remote learning.
-As you may have experienced already, the transition to distance learning can be challenging for families.
-The demands on your time will be greatly stressed in the DLP, particularly if you have younger students.
-The school understands and allows for grace within the framework of the distance learning plan.
+St. John Catholic School is committed to providing students an excellent Catholic education, whether it is through in-person / in-class teaching or remote learning.
+Parent support and collaboration in the RLP are fundamental to the success of remote learning.
+As you may have experienced already, the transition to remote learning can be challenging for families.
+The demands on your time will be greatly stressed in the RLP, particularly if you have younger students.
+The school understands and allows for grace within the framework of the remote learning plan.
 We understand there may be times work doesn’t get finished.

-The St. John School DLP will be updated and enhanced over time as we walk the remote learning path and learn collectively from the experience.
+The St. John Catholic School RLP will be updated and enhanced over time as we walk the remote learning path and learn collectively from the experience.
+We appreciate your support of the home classroom and know it is not easy.
 The school thanks you for your partnership.
-We appreciate your support of the home classroom and know it is not easy.
-We are all doing all that we can, and that is enough.